Q&A Advice & Support

 My family would freak out if I told them I want to go vegan. -Kayla, Florida, USA

-Some parents “freak out” at first out of concern when they learn their teen has decided to go vegan, but are generally the kind of parents who are open to constructive dialogue, listen to their teen’s feelings, and tolerate disagreements.
-Other parents really freak out: VeganTeen recently has heard of two stories where parents abandoned and/or abused teens for deciding to go vegan.
+Some parents “freak out” at first out of concern when they learn their teen has decided to go vegan.
+Some of them are generally the kind of parents who are open to constructive dialogue.
+They listen to their teen’s feelings and tolerate disagreements.
+Other parents really freak out.
+VeganTeen knows of two stories where parents abandoned and/or abused teens for deciding to go vegan.

 Teens sometimes have different ethical considerations than adults

-When independent adults weigh the decision to go vegan, they don’t have to consider whether the family they depend on for basic needs, support and assistance will abandon or abuse them.
-Teens, on the other hand, are still usually very dependent on others for critical needs, like housing, transportation, emotional support, food, and education.
+When independent adults weigh the decision to go vegan, they don’t have the same considerations as teens.
+The don’t worry whether the family they depend on for basic needs, support and assistance will abandon or abuse them.
+Most teens still depend on others for critical needs, like housing, transportation, emotional support, food, and education.
 In addition, adults often give teens very little choice in deciding where they live and with whom.